parmii/notebook-entry-search-repo/notebook-entry-search-service/readme.md

 #### Testing
 This application has been tested against 1GB file.
-It takes approximately 40 seconds to 50 seconds to get the data
+It takes approximately 40 seconds to 50 seconds to get the data 'labforward_notebook_entry.txt' is the file for testing, test it by adding more content to it